chris1984/fog-testing/README.md

 cr_id: Compute Resource ID
 cp_id: Compute Profile ID
 ptable_id: Partition Table ID
+medium_id: Installation medium ID
+os_id: Operating system ID
+override_fog: Put true if you want to test a specfic version of fog-vsphere than on the machine
+image_name: Name of the Image in Foreman
+test_pr: Put true if running in PR test mode.
 fog_version: Fog version that you are testing with on Foreman
 fogpatch_url: URL to GitHub Patch to download and test
 revert_vm: Put true if you want to revert the VM snapshot after testing